 1 Kings chapters 1-4

-Emboldened with not having seen rebuke from his father (the rapidly fading King David), a good man and the second son to Haggith (Absalom, who met an untimely end, being the first), Adonijah gaining the help of the captain of the host, Joab (son of Zeruiah, sister of king David), Abiathar the priest, and his son Jonathon — who prepare chariots, horsemen, and (fifty) men to be at his service — exalts himself as king-elect, brashly calling a feast in his own honour.
-Sheep, oxen, and cattle are slaughtered by the stone of Zoheleth (by En-rogel) and he invites his brethren and the men of Judah.
+Emboldened with not having met paternal (King David’s) rebuke, a good man and second son to Haggith (Absalom, “being the first, who met an untimely end”), Adonijah, with the help of the Commander-in-Chief, Joab (“son of Zeruiah, sister of the King’s”), Abiathar the priest, and his son Jonathon — preparing for him chariots, horsemen, and (fifty) men to be at service — exalts himself as king-elect, brashly calling a feast in his own honour.
+Sheep, oxen, and cattle are slaughtered by the stone of Zoheleth (near En-rogel) and he invites his brethren and the men of Judah.

-King David immediately sends for Solomon to be escorted, upon the king’s mule, to Gihon.
-There Zadok and Nathan anoint Solomon king of Israel and Judah, to the sound of trumpets and fan-fair.
-The entire company – Benaiah, Shimei and Rei, the Cherethites and Pelethites — return to Jerusalem rejoicing.
-Hearing their celebrations, and the news confirmed by Jonathon, Adonijah’s group scatter in fear.
-Solomon reigns and promises to spare Adonijah in return for his pledge of loyalty.
+King David immediately sends for Solomon to be escorted, upon King’s mule, to Gihon.
+There, Zadok and Nathan anoint Solomon king of Israel and Judah to the sound of trumpets and fan-fair.
+The entire company — Benaiah, Shimei and Rei, the Cherethites and Pelethites — return to Jerusalem rejoicing.
+Hearing their celebrations, and on confirmation of the news by Jonathon, Adonijah’s group scatter in fear.

 And David slept with his fathers having reigned 40 years: 7 years in Hebron and 33 years in Jerusalem.

-Enraged at Bathsheba’s request on behalf of Adonijah for the young virgin, Abishag, given to the ailing David, Solomon orders Benaiah to kill him.
-But Benaiah ultimately spares Abiathar (for he had suffered with David) though he is removed from the priesthood by Solomon, banishing him to Anathoth “that he might fulfil the word of the Lord, which he spake concerning the house of Eli in Shiloh”.
-Joab runs to altar but cannot be saved.
-Benaiah kills him too, recompense for the death of Abner and Amasa, as ordered, and he is buried in his own house in the wilderness.
+Enraged at Bathsheba’s request to the ailing King David, on behalf of Adonijah, for the young virgin Abishag, Solomon gives Benaiah orders to execute Adonijah.
+Benaiah complies but ultimately spares Abiathar, for he had suffered with David.
+Solomon nonetheless removes Abiathar from the priesthood, banishing him to Anathoth “that he might fulfil the word of the Lord, which he spake concerning the house of Eli in Shiloh”.

-This allows Solomon to make Benaiah the official Host and Zadok official Priest of his kingdom.
-Shimei is permitted to take abode within Jerusalem on the proviso that he does not travel beyond the borders of the city.
-True to his word, Solomon shows no mercy at a later single impetuous act by Shimei to chase after his absconding servants to Achish (son of Maacha king of Gath).
-Solomon thereby firmly establishes, confirms, and ‘cleanses’ his kingdom.
+Shimei is afforded abode within Jerusalem on the proviso that he does not travel beyond city’s borders.
+True to his word, Solomon responds to a later single impetuous move by Shimei to chase after his absconding servants to Achish (son of Maacha king of Gath).

 The Wisdom of Solomon

-In Gibeon the Lord appears to Solomon in a dream.
-Solomon asks of God only the wisdom to judge his people.
-The Lord rewards his humility also with riches and honour:
+Whereupon in Gibeon, the Lord appears to Solomon in a dream.
+Thereunto Solomon asks of God only the wisdom to judge his people.
+The Lord rewards his humility also with riches and honour.